tlpbsd/coco-tools/README.md

 ./coco-dev veftopng coco/samples/simpson.vef simpsons.png
 ```

-Alternatively, you can install veftopng directly to your system via
+Alternatively, you can install coco-tools directly to your system via
 the following:
 ```
 ./setup.py install